Are these stamps valid for postage?

 So, you create these for collectors?

 Yes and no.

-Clearly some people find them very collectable.
+Clearly some people find them very collectable, especially those who are into cinderella stamps.
 But we’re not simply creating the usual thematic issues to appeal to collectors – we’re trying to capture something of Islay’s character and history.
 Every stamp we create is intended to celebrate something about island life.
 All the photography and artwork is undertaken by ourselves.
 We work in photography and graphic design, so we see this as an opportunity to use our professional skills to showcase what Islay has to offer.